NadaAlinour/freshcipe-react/notes.md

 - clicking logout from the navbar redirects to login page/ homepage (idk) if user was in account page, otherwise no need to redirect anywhere.

 - maybe add a back "link" (maybe it's actually a link idk) but not on the homepage in the navbar

+- after successful signup, navigate to login

+- still use different classNames with different stylesheets

+- set product card clickable areas and what happens on click